ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^language-agnostic]: If figured that by offering an executable, developers using languages other than Haskell would be able to make use of the functionality of the library via the command line.

 [^old-executable]: The source code for the original executable can be found in the [old project commits on GitHub](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/b57669fece575cc7d576e0a8f5f86a1f3c99ed5b/app/Main.hs).

+[^random-number]: I'm not very familiar with `System.Random`, but I'd assume that like most random number generation standard libraries in various languages, it generates psuedo-random numbers.
+Though, I figured that this would not matter much in this use case, as it would not matter if the generated avatar images could be predicted.
+As long as the generated numbers would be different from each other, even when generated realivtively quickly from one another, then there would be no issue.